It was February 2016 and Chef Daniel Jacobs' future was looking particularly bright.

 In some ways, Jacobs says, the diagnosis of Kennedy’s Disease was a relief.
 "We finally knew what it was, and it’s not nearly as life-threatening as some of the other things."

 But just before his six-month follow-up visit with the doctor, Jacobs says he began having pain and weakness in his hands.
 He assumed it was carpal tunnel, a common malady among chefs.
 But that, too, turned out to be a symptom of the worsening disease.
 And it hit home.

-"When we found out it was just a progression of Kennedy's, I was incredibly bummed," says Jacobs.
+"When we found out it was just a progression of Kennedy’s, I was incredibly bummed," says Jacobs.
 "And it took me a few days to break out of that.
-But out of that came the idea for the dim sum event.
-It's one thing we, as chefs are great at: raising money for charity.
+But out of that came the idea to host a dim sum event to raise money for the Kennedy's Disease Foundation.
+It’s one thing we, as chefs are great at: raising money for charity.
 And I knew I had to do something."

 (PHOTO: Kate Bonamasso)

 Riley, who works as a ceramics artist, says the days since Jacobs' diagnosis have been filled with both good and bad.
 Among the good, she says, is the amount of time they’re able to spend together.